ISAACRITHARSON/Data-Science-and-Statistical-Analyisis-Repository/README.md

 ## Hit Me up

 What did you learn while learning this course?
-What challenges did you face ?, write to me isaacritharson@karunya.edu.in
+What challenges did you face ?, Write to me isaacritharson@karunya.edu.in